pagopa/developer-portal/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the website.

+Open [http://localhost:6006](http://localhost:6006) with your browser to see the components playground.

 ### Run the Storybook locally